 I grew up in a family of: Hmmm, I need that and don’t have it….
 Okay, I’ll make it.
 I thought that was what everyone did and didn’t learn differently until college.
 That’s when a bias was uncovered: all men do not know how to fix cars.
 What a shocker.
 I thought it was genetic.
 Men, I had to recalibrate how I judged you and pull fundamental car knowledge from the list!
 Dad fixed cars—he liked it and also for the extra income.
 Mom wanted new coffee tables for the family room.
 She built them.
 Who does that these days?

 When my sisters want something new to decorate the house, they first look around at what’s on hand.
 Being creative, they are soon sending me pictures, saying, check this out.

->

-> Do you do that?
+Do you do that frugal thing these days?

->

-> I hope to hear from you that You do that these days and what prompts you to be frugal and creative.
 What prompts you to pause for a minute and think: I can do that!